easy1staking-com/liqwid-finance-liquidation-bot/README.md

 # liqwid-finance-liquidation-bot

+Hey this is Giovanni, SPO of the EASY1 Stake Pool and Serial Liquidator on the Liqwid Finance platform.
+If you like what you're seeing here, please consider supporting me delegating to my Stake Pool EASY1.

+This project contains a bunch of docker-compose recipes that I've improved over the weeks that will allow you to quickly get up to speed and run your own Liquidation BOT.
+Depending on your technical abilities, you can run more or less complex setup and compete for a chance to liquidate bad loans on Liqwid Finance and earn a few bucks.

+Before proceeding though, **PLEASE** carefully read the disclaimer below.

 ### DISCLAIMER

 Misuse of code and examples contained in this project may lead to irrecoverable loss of funds or